|

 or artificial), punctuated with flowers.
 Or make scrunchy fabric sleeves to

+cover them, or wrap ribbon around them.
 2. If you have four not- so-fit huppah

 holders, or you just want to minimize the stress on their arms, it's a better idea to